 Limb Loss and Diabetes

 As we mentioned, diabetics lose their limbs for a number of reasons.
-The disease can raise sugar levels in the blood stream, which in turn can affect circulation and cause organ damage.
-Diabetics also often experience reduced sensation in the extremities (neuropathy), which can threaten limbs in two ways:
+The disease can raise sugar levels in the bloodstream, which in turn can affect circulation and cause organ damage.
+Also, according to a new study in the journal Diabetes, the disease damages your red blood cells.
+Specifically, the disease reduces small molecule microRNA-210 in those cells.
+And, since those molecules help regulate your vascular function, this may contribute to your risk of diabetic limb loss.

+Diabetics also often experience reduced sensation in the extremities (neuropathy), which can threaten limbs in two ways.
 People with circulatory and nerve damage may not know when they injured their limbs.
 And, because they have compromised blood circulation, even minor injuries can be slow to heal.
 Over time, and without routine medical care, these untreated, unhealed injuries become deep wounds (ulcers).
 Once ulcers develop, diabetics are at immediate risk of losing part of or all of the affected limb.

 Many Amputations are Avoidable

 While all the statistics in the study were scary, there’s one fact we, as Houston vein specialists, found particularly scary: many of these amputations would have been avoidable with routine medical care.
 And, it showed that people who were black or Hispanic were twice as likely to face an amputation, due in large part to inadequate access to care.

 So that’s the bad news that we took away from this study, but here’s something that can make you feel more at ease: with proper preventative care, you can keep your diabetes in good control.
 This can help you prevent devastating complications like amputations.